Post job

 A teacher-in-training is a teaching professional who offers technical teaching assistance to teachers in developing effective behavior management and instructional strategies to support student learning.
 The teacher must collaborate with principals while employing diverse techniques to increase the effectiveness of student learning.
 By observing classes and then giving feedback to teachers about their teaching style, classroom management, and techniques are some of the responsibilities of a teacher-in-training.
 The teacher must also develop a wide array of curriculum materials and lesson plans for classroom instruction.

 These skill sets are where the common ground ends though.
-A 2nd grade teacher responsibility is more likely to require skills like "math," "professional development," "student learning," and "learning styles."
-Whereas a teacher-in-training requires skills like "k-12," "staff development," "curriculum development," and "mathematics."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a 2nd grade teacher are more likely to require skills like "math," "professional development," "student learning," and "learning styles."
+On the other hand, a job as a teacher-in-training requires skills like "k-12," "staff development," "curriculum development," and "mathematics."
+As you can see, what employees do in each career varies considerably.

 A history teacher analyzes all resources and prescribed texts to create quality curricula and lesson plans, collaborate with other teachers, and learn from the classroom management techniques, teaching strategies, and methods.
 These professionals deliver engaging history-related lessons on various movements, periods, and other history-related figures and events.
 Moreover, history teachers grade tests, exams, presentations, assignments, and quizzes and call parents and other staff members to schedule interventions and discuss concerns.
 Also, they use digital technology to keep accurate learners' records and improve learning.

-But both careers also use different skills, according to real 2nd grade teacher resumes.
-While 2nd grade teacher responsibilities can utilize skills like "math," "language arts," "social studies," and "learning process," some history teachers use skills like "world history," "history curriculum," "geography," and "classroom environment."
+Each career also uses different skills, according to real 2nd grade teacher resumes.
+While 2nd grade teacher responsibilities can utilize skills like "math," "language arts," "social studies," and "learning process," history teachers use skills like "world history," "history curriculum," "geography," and "classroom environment."

 An ESL teacher specializes in teaching the English language to non-native speakers of all ages, usually in a virtual setting.
 Their responsibilities revolve around devising lesson plans, organizing learning materials, evaluating progress, and coming up with strategies to make learners feel comfortable.
 Furthermore, they must maintain a healthy and safe learning environment, whether the lessons are in a one-on-one or group setting.
 When it comes to virtual learning, an ESL teacher must have the necessary equipment, a stable internet connection, and an obstruction-free teaching location.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from 2nd grade teachers resumes, they are more likely to have skills like "math," "professional development," "student achievement," and "parent-teacher conferences."
-But a esl teacher might have skills like "kids," "whiteboards," "curriculum development," and "english language."
+The required skills of the two careers differ considerably.
+For example, 2nd grade teachers are more likely to have skills like "math," "professional development," "student achievement," and "parent-teacher conferences."
+But a esl teacher is more likely to have skills like "kids," "whiteboards," "curriculum development," and "english language."

 A language arts teacher is responsible for teaching the English language to the students, improving their written and oral English communication by sharing the best practices, conducting engaging lesson plans, assigning group activities, and providing comprehensive educational materials.
 Language arts teachers strictly adhere to the learning curriculum, as well as monitoring the students' progress through individual evaluation, identifying their areas of improvement, and adjust learning strategies to address the difficulties.
 They also encourage the students to attend workshops, programs, and other extracurricular activities relating to the subject matter.